materials

 repurposing our waste

-we are actively exploring ways to repurpose our 3D printing waste in the future. while our current waste is minimal, we have been saving excess filament, knowing that as our business grows, so will our waste. we're excited to experiment with innovative solutions, such as melting down and reshaping discarded filament into new homewares like coasters, candle holders, and more.
+we are actively exploring ways to repurpose our 3D printing waste in the future. while our current waste is minimal, we have been saving our 3D printing 'poop' - knowing that as our business grows, so will our capabilities to invest in innovative machinery to utilise this waste.